elliottsteven/folio/index.md

 ### Internal notes for my consumption only

-I'm leaving this link to[GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) here for my future reference.
+I'm leaving this link to [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) here for my future reference.

 Change the Jekyll theme selected in [repository settings](https://github.com/elliottsteven/folio/settings).
 The name of this theme (Minimal) is saved in the Jekyll `_config.yml` configuration file.